vin-lz/udacity-front-end-web-developer-nanodegree-projects/README.md

 # udacity-front-end-web-developer-nanodegree-projects
-This is a repository for Front-End-Web Development Nanodegree at Udacity.
+This is a repository for Front-end Web Developer Nanodegree at Udacity.
 Fall 2018
 ## Projects
 This respository includes following projects:
 * Build a portfolio site